Optimizing Bundle Sizes in React Applications: A Deep Dive into Code Splitting and Lazy Loading

 The Growing Pains of React Applications

-These numbers are concerning, especially when we consider that 53% of mobile site visits are abandoned if a page takes longer than three seconds to load, according to Google.
-With JavaScript being a major contributor to page load times, optimizing bundle sizes in React applications has never been more crucial.
+These statistics are alarming: Google reports that 53% of mobile site visits are abandoned if a page takes longer than three seconds to load.
+As JavaScript is a significant factor in page load times, optimizing bundle sizes in React applications is essential.

 Understanding the Problem: Monolithic Bundles